Brewers vs. White Sox Player Props Betting Odds

-The Milwaukee Brewers visit the Chicago White Sox at Guaranteed Rate Field on Saturday at 7:15 PM ET.
-Those looking to place a player prop wager can find odds on Christian Yelich, Luis Robert and others in this matchup.
+Player prop bet odds for Christian Yelich, Luis Robert and others are listed when the Milwaukee Brewers visit the Chicago White Sox at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!